woodrush/lambdalisp/README.md

 LambdaLisp is a Lisp interpreter written as an untyped lambda calculus term.
-The entire lambda calculus expression is viewable as a PDF [here](https://github.com/woodrush/lambdalisp/raw/main/lambdalisp.pdf).
+The entire lambda calculus expression is viewable as a PDF [here](https://woodrush.github.com/lambdalisp.pdf).

 ## Overview
 LambdaLisp is written as a closed lambda calculus term `LambdaLisp = λx. ...` which takes a string `x` as an input and returns a string as an output.
-The input `x` represents the Lisp program and the user's standard input, and the output represents the standard output.
+The input `x` is the Lisp program and the user's standard input, and the output is the standard output.
-Characters are encoded into lambda term representations of natural numbers using the [Church encoding](https://en.wikipedia.org/wiki/Church_encoding), and strings are encoded to a list of lambda terms using the [Mogensen-Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding), so the entire computation process solely consists of the beta-reduction of lambda calculus terms, without the need of introducing any non-lambda-type object.
+Characters are encoded into lambda term representations of natural numbers using the [Church encoding](https://en.wikipedia.org/wiki/Church_encoding), and strings are encoded as a list of characters with lists expressed as lambdas in the [Mogensen-Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding), so the entire computation process solely consists of the beta-reduction of lambda terms, without introducing any non-lambda-type object.

 Supported features are closures and persistent bindings with `let`, reader macros, 32-bit signed integers, strings, and many more.
 LambdaLisp is tested by running programs on both Common Lisp and LambdaLisp and comparing their outputs.
-The largest LambdaLisp-Common-Lisp polyglot program that has been tested is [lambdacraft.cl](./examples/lambdacraft.cl), which runs the Lisp-to-lambda-calculus compiler [LambdaCraft](https://github.com/woodrush/lambdacraft) I wrote for this project, used to compile LambdaLisp itself.
+The largest LambdaLisp-Common-Lisp polyglot program that has been tested is [lambdacraft.cl](./examples/lambdacraft.cl), which runs the Lisp-to-lambda-calculus compiler [LambdaCraft](https://github.com/woodrush/lambdacraft) written for this project, used to compile LambdaLisp itself.

 When run on a lambda calculus interpreter that runs on the terminal, LambdaLisp presents a REPL where you can interactively define and evaluate Lisp expressions.